Aortic Dissections

 The Aorta is a very important artery in the heart.
 It is where the oxygenated blood moves into before moving to the rest of the entire body.
 There are many "lanes" of the aorta that allow it to move to each part of the body such as the arms, legs, brain, etc.

-To model how blood flows out of the Aorta, we can depict is a PVC pipe with three top lanes and one lane moving to the bottom of the body (shown as the right side of the pipe that is descending), although, of course, this is simplified.
+To model how blood flows out of the Aorta, we can depict is a garden hose with three top lanes and one lane moving to the bottom of the body, although, of course, this is a simplification.

-Two major sections of the Aorta are the Ascending Aorta (the part that goes to the upper body including the brain) and the Descending Aorta (the portion that moves towards the lower body).
+Two major sections of the Aorta are the Ascending Aorta (including the branches that go to the upper body including the brain) and the Descending Aorta (the portion that moves towards the lower body).
 Aortic Dissections can occur in any part of the Aorta, and can be potentially fatal if they enlarge too much and burst (UT Southwestern Medical Center).

-The pressure that blood pumps out of the Aorta is very large because such pressure is required for the blood to reach each faraway location of the body.
-If the Aorta was stiff, then the vessel would be more likely to burst, so there are various layers that allow it to remain elastic like a rubber band when high-pressure blood passes through it.
+The pressure within the Aorta with each heart beat is very large because such pressure is required for the blood to reach each distant location of the body.
+If the Aorta was stiff, then the vessel would be more likely to burst.

-Thus, when a large pressure passes through it, it can give slightly to allow the movement of this blood, and then it can later return to its default circumference (Science Daily).
+Thus, when a large pressure passes through it (blood flow with each heart beat), it can give slightly to allow the movement of this blood (Science Daily).

-When the Aortic wall becomes weakened in a certain area (like the Ascending portion), it is like a cracked wall that is vulnerable to further breaking and leaking of blood into the space between the inner and outer layers.
+When the Aortic wall becomes stiffer in a certain area, it is like a cracked wall that is vulnerable to further breaking and leaking of blood into the space between the inner and outer layers.

 The high pressure doesn't help this situation, and if the Aortic wall weakens to the point where blood can pass through, then the middle layer of this vessel becomes filled with blood.
 This leads to the situation known as the "dissection," and this often leads to a sensation of ripping in the chest as the Aorta enlarges (Mayo Clinic).